starkinfra/sdk-php/README.md

 **Note**: Instead of using Pix Request objects, you can also pass each transaction element in dictionary format

-## Query pix requests
+## Query Pix requests

-You can query multiple pix requests according to filters.
+You can query multiple Pix Requests according to filters.

 ```php
 use StarkInfra\PixRequest;